Lawrence Rousseau

 Lawrence Rousseau (July 15, 1790 – September 4, 1866) was an American naval officer.
 When the American Civil War broke out in 1861, he was the highest-ranking and longest-serving United States Navy officer to join the Confederate side.
-He was the most senior Confederate States Navy officer from 1861 to 1862. and later on (after more senior officers had surrendered).
+He was the most senior Confederate States Navy (CSN) officer from 1861 to 1862. and later on (after more senior officers had surrendered).
 He and the last organized remnant of the CSN surrendered at Nanna Hubba Bluff, Alabama, on May 4 or 10, 1865.

 Early life

 He was born in New Orleans when it was a Spanish colonial possession, one of 12 children of Pierre George Rousseau and Marie Catherine Milhet.
 Pierre Rousseau served in the Continental Navy and commanded the brig sloop Gálveztown.

 After the 1803 Louisiana Purchase, Lawrence Rousseau became an American citizen.

 Naval career

 United States Navy

 With the assistance of David Porter, the commandant of New Orleans, Rousseau was appointed a midshipman on January 16, 1809, the start of a naval career of 56 years.
 He was appointed acting master of the brig on January 27, 1811, and acting lieutenant on November 12.